langmayd History, Family Crest & Coats of Arms

 Early History of the langmayd family

-Another 101 words (7 lines of text) covering the years 180 and 1808 are included under the topic Early langmayd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our langmayd research.
+Another 51 words (4 lines of text) covering the years 180 and 1808 are included under the topic Early langmayd History in all our PDF Extended History products and printed products wherever possible.

 langmayd Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname langmayd include Langmead, Langemead, Langmeed, Langmede, Langemede, Langmaid, Langmayd, Langmade, Longmead, Longmate and many more.